Episode 7 - Death of the Prophet Joseph Smith

 Meanwhile, back in Carthage a mob of men have assembled in the woods.
 They are frustrated with the Government’s slow response to Joseph.
 They want to kill him now.

 The group of men paint their faces black with gunpowder to hide their identities.
 And they start marching through the woods towards Carthage Jail.
 The mob is composed of the three main groups of enemies of Joseph Smith.
 They have all, over the last few weeks and months, met up, become acquainted with one another, and organized their efforts to a degree.
-The first group of men in this mob is the former ex-communicated Mormons led by William Law.
-The second group is the anti-Mormon natives of Illinois led by Thomas Sharp.
+The first group of men in this mob is the former Latter-day Saints, now excommunicated, led by William Law.
+The second group is the natives of Illinois led by the spokesman for the Anti-Mormon party Thomas Sharp.
 And, the third group of men are those who are concerned with Joseph and his political aspirations.
 Of his trying to establish the Kingdom of Daniel that we talked about.

-Now, even though William Law was the leader of the former Mormons, he was not there in the mob.
+Now, even though William Law was the leader of the excommunicated Latter-day Saints, he was not there in the mob.
 William had actually left Carthage earlier that morning to go to Iowa to meet with Secretary of State Calhoun’s sons.
 The same sons that Joseph met with the night he briefly escaped into Iowa.

 It’s my opinion that William Law left to meet with them because he was scared that Joseph Smith had told them something negative about himself in his meeting, and William wanted to do damage control.